How To Measure a Bathroom For Tile Accurately: What You’ll Need & Tips

 One exception is with showers, bathtubs, and other high-moisture areas.
 Look for tiles with a water absorption rate of 0.5 percent or lower.
 Tiles labeled specifically with the name “porcelain,” as certified by the Porcelain Tile Certification Agency (PTCA), are guaranteed to fall under the absorption rate range.

 Having a shortage of tile will cause delays, while ordering too much tile affects your budget.
-Use this guide to measure for bathroom tile accurately and you’ll get even closer to the exact tile quantity you need!
+Use this guide to measure bathroom tile accurately and you’ll get even closer to the exact tile quantity you need!

 Two ways to keep a renovation project on track and save money: avoid order and delivery hiccups.
 Read more here.